Dive into the cultural importance and traditional medicinal use of the mescaline-bearing San Pedro cactus.

-“After Jose invokes all the appropriate powers, including a number of Catholic saints, he takes a glass of an extract from the San Pedro cactus (Trichocereus pachanoi).
+“After Jose invokes all the appropriate powers … he takes a glass of an extract from the San Pedro cactus (Trichocereus pachanoi).
 His two assistants receive their doses and then each patient, one by one, is called before the "altar" to do the same.”

-This passage from medical anthropologist, Donald Joralemon, describes the healing work of Peruvian San Pedro curandero (native healer), José Paz Chapofian.
-Here, consumption of the San Pedro medicine was likely preceded by the embellishment of a ceremonial altar or “mesa” with an assemblage of symbolic objects, including pre-Hispanic ceramics, Catholic icons, and medicinal herbs, before rhythmic rattle shaking, whistling, and singing set the ritual’s wheels in motion.
+Here, medical anthropologist Donald Joralemon offers a glimpse into the healing practices of Peruvian San Pedro curandero (native healer), José Paz Chapofian.
+Prior to ingesting San Pedro medicine, a ceremonial altar or “mesa” is adorned with an array of symbolic objects, including pre-Hispanic ceramics, Catholic icons, and medicinal herbs.
+Rhythmic rattle shaking, whistling, and singing then initiate the ritual.

-José, like many Peruvian healers that utilize the psychedelic qualities of San Pedro’s chemical constituents, performs ritual sessions twice weekly in the seaside town of Huanchaco and the small coastal city of Lambayeque further North.
-José’s shamanistic work requires him to tap into a steady, trance-like state of consciousness, during which he communicates with animal and plant spirits and journeys to distant locations.
+Like many Peruvian curanderos, José utilizes the visionary effects of the chemical compounds found in San Pedro, including the classic psychedelic mescaline (3,4,5-trimethoxyphenethylamine), to conduct healing sessions twice weekly in the seaside town of Huanchaco and the small coastal city of Lambayeque.
+His shamanistic work requires him to enter a trance-like state of consciousness, allowing him to communicate with plant and animal spirits and journey to distant realms.

 San Pedro, also known as huachuma (meaning “removing the head”), and commonly referred to as a “grandfather medicine,” is a fast-growing, multi-stemmed cactus native to the dry and rocky landscapes of the Andes Mountains, stretching from Ecuador to Argentina.
 San Pedro is one of the more widely renowned psychedelic plants employed in the context of ritual healing.

-San Pedro is a long, deep green, night-blooming species that grows wild and contains the classical psychedelic compound mescaline (3,4,5-trimethoxyphenethylamine) at rates ranging from 0.025% to 4.7% of dry cactus weight.
-Mescaline is the main psychoactive constituent in several other medicinal cactus species, including peyote (Lophophora williamsii), and was the first classical psychedelic to pervade mainstream Western culture.
+San Pedro is a long, deep green, night-blooming species that grows wild and contains mescaline at rates ranging from 0.025% to 4.7% of dry cactus weight.
+Notably, mescaline is the main psychoactive constituent in several other medicinal cactus species, including peyote (Lophophora williamsii), and was the first classical psychedelic to pervade mainstream Western culture.

 Originally misclassified as Opuntia cylindrica, the correct name for San Pedro is Echinopsis pachanoi, scientifically speaking.
-However, this is subject to change.
-Some passionate botanists are sticklers for accurate taxonomical classification and may insist on the strict usage of either Trichocereus or Echinopsis, but most people are rather indifferent.
-You can generally use either Trichocereus pachanoi or Echinopsis pachanoi to convey that you are speaking about San Pedro cactus.
+However, these terms are often used interchangeably, and you can use either Trichocereus pachanoi or Echinopsis pachanoi to convey that you are speaking about San Pedro cactus.

 The role of the curandero, curandera (female healer), shaman, or guide, is always described as absolutely central.
 Curanderos have extensive personal experience in the use of mind-altering plant medicines.
 They are experts in facilitating initiatory healing experiences for the sick and unfortunate and training aspiring curanderos to perfect the practice.
 In most San Pedro rituals, the curandero does most of the singing, and this singing profoundly shapes the nature of the experience.